ThibaultBee/StreamPack/README.md

 // Don't forget to remove the listener when you don't need it anymore rotationProvider.removeListener(listener)

+// For coroutine based
+val rotationFlowProvider = rotationProvider.asFlowProvider()
+// Then in a coroutine suspend function rotationFlowProvider.rotationFlow.collect { it ->
+    streamer.targetRotation = it
+}
 ```

 See the `demos/camera` for a complete example.

-To only get the device supported orientations, you can use the `DisplayManager.DisplayListener` or
-create your own `targetRotation` provider.
+You can also create your own `targetRotation` provider.

 ## Tips